Global Greens CSA

 What kinds of vegetables can I expect each week?

 You will receive a wide variety of common vegetables that grow well here in Iowa.
 Most weeks, you will receive a vegetable or two that are popular in the farmers’ native countries.
-You will receive recipes with each box.
+The weekly newsletter has recipes and storage tips for the veggies you’ll take home.

 How many vegetables can I expect each week?